aviasnani/Hickeys-pharmacy/README.md

-Pharmacy Inventory Management System
+# Hickeys Pharmacy Inventory Management System

 This web application is designed to allow admins to manage staff and inventory for a pharmacy, while staff can manage medicine inventory.
 The system includes two separate panels: one for admin and another for staff, with different functionalities for each role.
 It is built using Flask for the backend and HTML and JavaScript for the frontend.

-Features
+## Features

 Pharmacy Handling Inventory and Managing Users
 • Admin Panel: